AntonioFasano/SienaR/README.md

     Recorded Green  "TRUE"

-The output, which could be improved in the future for readability, is roughly similar to the related row in the schedule grid of the exam schedules page in the web app.
+The output, which could be improved in the future for readability, is roughly similar to the related row in the sitting grid of the exam sittings page in the web app.
 "Recording" is the  digital signature of the  grades published online, that is ESSE3 legalese.
-Don't confuse the `esse3SchedID` sitting ID, used internally by ESSE3, with the sitting's  entry number from `getSchedules()`: the latter is just a convenience to set the current schedule.
+Don't confuse the `esse3SitID` sitting ID, used internally by ESSE3, with the sitting's  entry number from `getSittings()`: the latter is just a convenience to set the current sitting.
-Note that you can use this function to query any schedule for the current course.
-To do so, use whether the related entry number (from `getSchedules()`) or its date, e.g:
+Note that you can use this function to query any sitting for the current course.
+To do so, use whether the related entry number (from `getSittings()`) or its date, e.g:

-    getSched.details(2)
+    getSit.details(2)
-    getSched.details( date = as.Date("2021/09/17") )
+    getSit.details( date = as.Date("2021/09/17") )

 Yes, `as.Date("2021/09/17")` is the formal way to use a date in R language, that is: `as.Date("year/month/day")`.
 There are some advantages in using the so-called ISO dates, but it is annoying to type them so and that will be simplified in the future, opting for a human date syntax.

 Now, you might want to get some information about students enrolled to the current sitting, this is done with:

-    getSched.studs()
+    getSit.studs()

 The output is quite large, so is usually split, unless you have a very large screen, and is similar to: